Getting Started with Arduino Mega

 This guide demonstrates a simple project that sends an integer to the cloud every five seconds, and displays the updated value on the dashboard.

 Prerequisite: You should already have an Atmosphere account.

 The Arduino Mega doesn’t have built-in connectivity, so connecting it to the Adafruit WINC1500 Wi-Fi Shield helps enable it for Wi-Fi and connect to Atmosphere.

 - Atmosphere IoT Agent.
-The Atmosphere IoT Agent is a local application that runs in the system tray and acts as an intermediary between the computer’s connectivity protocol drivers and the browser running Atmosphere, used to assist in connecting it to Atmosphere.
+The Atmosphere IoT Agent is a local application that runs in the system tray and acts as an intermediary between the computer’s connectivity protocol drivers and the browser running Atmosphere, and is used here to assist in programming the device and connecting it to Atmosphere.
+While the agent is running, a device with Atmosphere firmware installed on it can be registered to Atmosphere directly without the assistance from an additional connection like BLE or Wi-Fi if it’s connected to your computer.
 You can download the Atmosphere IoT Agent from its downloads page.

-The project in this guide doesn’t use Studio’s Application tab to build an app interface and since the Arduino Mega is registered to Atmosphere over Wi-Fi rather than BLE, the Atmosphere IoT app is not required here.
+The project in this guide doesn’t use Studio’s Application tab to build an app interface and since the Arduino Mega will be registered to Atmosphere directly via a UART connection with your computer, the Atmosphere IoT app is not required here.